jackviel/LSF-Clip-Scraper-and-YT-Uploader/README.md

 # LSF Clip Scraper and YT Uploader

-Web scraper that gets the top clips from r/livestreamfail, downloads them and uploads them to YouTube.
+Web scraper that gets the top clips from r/livestreamfail, downloads them and uploads them to YouTube without the use of their API.

 This is an older project that I plan on uploading the files to when I regain access to the hard drive that contained it. :(